onnx/onnx/docs/Operators.md

 <dl>
 <dt><tt>epsilon</tt> : float</dt>
-<dd>The epsilon value to use to avoid division by zero.</dd>
+<dd>The epsilon value to use to avoid division by zero, default is 1e-5f.</dd>
 <dt><tt>is_test</tt> : int</dt>
-<dd>If set to nonzero, run spatial batch normalization in test mode.</dd>
+<dd>If set to nonzero, run spatial batch normalization in test mode, default is 0.</dd>
 <dt><tt>momentum</tt> : float</dt>
-<dd>Factor used in computing the running mean and variance.e.g., running_mean = running_mean * momentum + mean * (1 - momentum)</dd>
+<dd>Factor used in computing the running mean and variance.e.g., running_mean = running_mean * momentum + mean * (1 - momentum), default is 0.9f.</dd>
 <dt><tt>spatial</tt> : int</dt>
-<dd>If true, compute the mean and variance across all spatial elements If false, compute the mean and variance across per feature.</dd>
+<dd>If true, compute the mean and variance across all spatial elements If false, compute the mean and variance across per feature.Default is 1.</dd>
 </dl>

 #### Inputs